 "Clothing is resilient, which means so many different things to me.
 I see self-expression as an armor of sorts— a safe place, a comfort, an appreciation of the unexpected, either in myself or the world around me.
 What I wear allows me to be myself amidst doubts about who or what that is, when all else isn’t straightforward.
 Clothing acts as a creative respite—it has the power to produce a sense of ease, both physical and emotional, even when it’s not simple or readily apparent.
 I can move easily, be easily, in and throughout my perceived flaws and the grief and constraint I may experience.
 Clothing allows me to step outside that, to express myself in a way that feels unburdened and unpretentious and come out stronger.
 In my Elizabeth Suzann, I am resilient.”

-Gabi wears the Long Sleeve Placket Dress in Navy Midweight Linen (coming soon), Clyde Jumpsuit in Natural Cotton Canvas, Parabola Top in Black Midweight Linen, Clyde Culotte in Clay Cotton Canvas, Linn Tee in Black Midweight Linen, and Clyde Trench in Clay Cotton Canvas.
+Gabi wears the Long Sleeve Placket Dress in Navy Midweight Linen (see a similar style), Clyde Jumpsuit in Natural Cotton Canvas (see a similar style), Parabola Top in Black Midweight Linen, Clyde Culotte in Clay Cotton Canvas (see a similar style), Linn Tee in Black Midweight Linen, and Clyde Trench in Clay Cotton Canvas (see a similar style).